Best daily deals

 Close up of the blue JBL Xtreme 2 speaker on a wooden stool with a hat in the background.

-The JBL Xtreme 2 is one of the larger offerings from the company and is wrapped in an IPX7 fabric.
+The JBL Xtreme 2 is one of the company’s larger offerings and is wrapped in IPX7 fabric.

 At first glance, the JBL Xtreme 2 leaves no confusion about what kind of speaker it is.
 This thing is large, heavy, bulky, and built like a tank.
 Basically, if you took a Charge 5 and stretched it out in Photoshop, you’d get the JBL Xtreme 2.
-The Xtreme 2 has a tough fabric covering which helps with the IPX7 rating, and a dual passive radiator on either end.
-The passive radiators not only help out the low end by pushing more air, but it’s also super fun to look at.
-The JBL Xtreme 2 even has a small stand built into the bottom of the speaker so you can place it down somewhere without worrying if it will roll away.
+The Xtreme 2 has a tough fabric covering, which helps with the IPX7 rating, and a dual passive radiator on either end.
+The passive radiators help out the low end by pushing more air, and it’s also super fun to look at.
+The JBL Xtreme 2 even has a small stand built into the bottom of the speaker, so you can place it down somewhere without worrying if it rolls away.

-JBL didn’t hold back with the Xtreme 2 when it comes to size.
-This thing is huge, weighing 2.4kg and it’s large.
-So how is this giant thing portable?
-Well, JBL also put two metal loops into the top of the speaker and included a shoulder strap in the box.
-So if you do want to take it with you to the beach, for example, you don’t have to waste precious arm space and can just sling it over your shoulder.
-Though I will say that doing so isn’t the most comfortable solution, but it is practical.
-One fun little feature that’s worth mentioning is that the strap does have a metal adjustment piece that doubles as a bottle opener for cracking one open when you need to.
+JBL didn’t hold back with the Xtreme 2 regarding size.
+This thing is enormous, weighing 2.4kg.
+So, how is this giant thing portable?
+JBL also put two metal loops into the top of the speaker and included a shoulder strap in the box.
+So if you want to take it to the beach, for example, you don’t have to waste precious arm space and can just sling it over your shoulder.
+Though I will say that doing so isn’t the most comfortable solution, it is practical.
+One fun little feature worth mentioning is that the strap has a metal adjustment piece that doubles as a bottle opener for cracking one open when you need to.

 Shot of the JBL Xtreme 2 hanging from a gray chair thanks to the strap.